New Year, New Rhythms, and the Gift of Revelation: Knowing God

 Image by Ivan Bandura

-Remarkably, God created us for the capacity to not just to know what we can learn about him on Instagram, in a textbook, or summarized by ChatGPT, but to really know him personally and at the deepest level.
-He goes to great lengths, in fact, to reveal himself to humankind and unlike any other living thing in all of creation, he creates humankind, each one of us, in his image.
-This ability to relationally and intimately know God is also reflected in the ways we, his imagers, get to know each other and our very own selves.
+Remarkably, God has created us with the capacity to know much more than simply facts about God from social media, a textbook, or an AI generated summary.
+God makes it possibly to really know him intimately and personally and at the deepest level.
+He goes to great lengths, in fact, to reveal himself to humankind who, unlike any other living thing in all of creation, is created by God-each one of us-in his image.
+This ability to relationally and intimately know God is also reflected in the ways he has created us, his imagers, for relationship with others and our very own selves.

 When we consider the topic of knowing God we draw insight from a branch of philosophy called epistemology.
-Epistemology studies the nature, origin, and limits of knowledge and asks questions like, what is knowledge? or how do we know what we know?
-And how is it possible to know God?
-“We can know God,” says theologian Lesslie Newbigin, “only in so far as God manifests himself in events which are accessible to our observation and which are interpreted as God’s doing.”
-God is the source of all knowledge.
+Epistemology studies the nature, origin, and limits of knowledge and asks questions like, what is knowledge?
+How do we know what we know?

-Jesus, we learn from John’s Gospel, finally explains this God whom no one has ever seen.
-He is the Word (John 1:1–4), the Savior (John 3:16–17), Water of Life (John 4:14), the Bread of Life (John 6:35), the Light of the World (John 8:12), the Good Shepherd (John 10:11), the Resurrection and the Life (John 11:25).
+Jesus, we learn from John’s Gospel, explains and makes visible the Triune God.
+Jesus is the Word (John 1:1–4), the Savior (John 3:16–17), the Water of Life (John 4:14), the Bread of Life (John 6:35), the Light of the World (John 8:12), the Good Shepherd (John 10:11), the Resurrection and the Life (John 11:25).
 Learning his names helps us to then to recognize him in our circumstances and little by little we get to know him better.

-In a previous post, I described a point in time, when I stopped and received God’s love and expressed my need for forgiveness.
+In a previous post, I described a point in time, when I expressed my need for forgiveness and cried out for help.
 I had nowhere else to turn.
-I felt betrayed, alone, and lost, but somehow, deep in my soul I knew that this God, whom I barely knew, was present with me even as my life spiraled out of control.
+I felt betrayed, alone, and lost, but somehow, deep in my soul I knew that this God whom I barely knew at all, was present with me even as my life spiraled out of control.
 I knew and still know today, that I belong to Jesus.

-What I have discovered is that knowing God is deeply personal—he prompts us in the ebb and flow of life, the joyful and excruciating seasons of suffering to reach out to him for help, peace, guidance, food, finances, shelter ….
-These experiences enable us to recognize, then begin to know, and slowly come to trust God by faith.
+What I have discovered is that knowing God is deeply personal—he prompts us in the ebb and flow of life, the joyful and excruciating seasons of suffering, those regular places of uncertainty and insecurity—to reach out to him for help, peace, guidance, food, finances, shelter ….
+These experiences and predicaments often teach us how to recognize, then begin to know, and slowly come to trust God by faith.
 Newbigin continues:

 The full richness of God’s being must far transcend all that we have grasped by grasping these events as the disclosure of his character.
 We must be ready for surprises, be constantly aware that the God who is so revealed is also hidden; that a lifetime is not enough to fathom the depths of his being.